wasp mascot

 CSE590P

-a graduate seminar / reading-group on programming languages, has a different theme each quarter
+A graduate seminar / reading-group on programming languages, has a different theme each quarter

 CSE505

-a graduate "quals" course on programming-language concepts, offered annually
+A graduate "quals" course on programming-language concepts, offered annually

 CSE501